DONATE NOW

 Is the intellectual life compatible with the life of prayer?

-This work was written to demonstrate this, although it is not intended to be a treatise of spiritualitybut a series of simple advice supported by quotations from Scripture.
+This work was written to demonstrate this, although it is not intended to be a treatise on spirituality, but rather a series of simple advice supported by quotations from Scripture.
 St. Thomas is given as an example, one of the wisest men of his time.
 One of his biographers, Pedro Calo, discovered his secret: whenever he wanted to study, argue, read, write or dictate, he resorted first to prayer.

-In fact, as the authors point out, the prayer is directed to contemplation and union with God, and at the same time they recall Jesus' command of "be perfect as your Father is perfect.".
+Indeed, as the authors point out, prayer is aimed at contemplation and union with God, and at the same time they recall Jesus' command to "be perfect as your Father is perfect.".
 Concretely, Christian perfection consists essentially in charity, and the means to reach this perfection is divine contemplation.

 Hence the need to practice prayer and to pray without ceasing.
 In addition, Maritain overrules the objection that those who have an active life cannot be contemplatives.
 On the contrary, they are the ones who most need to pray.
-Recommend, consequently, to request the mercy The grace of an intense interior life is divine, so that action may be a superabundance of contemplation.
+Consequently, they recommend asking divine mercy for the grace of an intense interior life so that action may be a superabundance of contemplation.

 With the collaboration of: